Type of Journey

 Rajaji National Park

-Mansa Devi Temple: Known as the "Bilwa Tirth," The Mansa Devi Temple is one of the five pilgrimages located in Haridwar.
-This popular tourist attraction is devoted to Mansa Devi, the Hindu Goddess of Snake.
-The temple contains two fixtures of Mansa Devi- one with eight arms and the other with five arms and three faces.
-Being located on the top of the Biswas Parvat, a mountain on the Shivalik Hills and part of Himalaya's southernmost range, it takes tourists to trek for 3 km to get to the temple.
-The tourists who have difficulty walking can also avail Mansa Devi Udankhatola, the cable car service to reach the temple.
+Mansa Devi Temple: The Mansa Devi Temple, sometimes referred to as the “Bilwa Tirth,” is one of the five pilgrimage sites in Haridwar.
+This well-liked tourist destination honors Mansa Devi, the Hindu Goddess of the Snake.
+Two sculptures of Mansa Devi can be found in the temple, one with eight arms and the other with five arms and three faces.
+Tourists must climb 3 kilometers to reach the temple since it is perched on top of the Biswas Parvat, a mountain in the Shivalik Hills, and a piece of the Himalayas’ southernmost range.
+To get to the temple, guests who have trouble walking can use Mansa Devi Udankhatola, a cable car service.

 Being a well-known pilgrimage place for worshipping the holy River Ganga, Haridwar is a beautiful city in Uttarakhand that you should visit.
 The river Ganga travels from the foothills of the Himalayas and covers Rishikesh and Haridwar on its way to other cities before mixing into the delta basin.
 It attracts people from different places in the world to take the sacred bath in the River Ganga.
 As it hosts tourists from different parts of the world, tourists can find diverse types of hotels in Haridwar as per their preferences.
 Some of the best hotels are:-